evilbunny2008/weewx-airlink/README.md

 Copyright (C)2020-2024 by John A Kline (john@johnkline.com)

-Forked and extended in 2025.
+Forked and extended in December 2025.

 **This plugin requires Python 3.7, WeeWX 5**